alex-1q84/my-configs/README.md

 - every `xx.symlink` file will soft link into `~` directory
 - every `xx+` directory will soft link into `~` directory
+- every file and directory in directory with `_` prefix will link to absolute path